 - after washing, if not already scuffed then lightly sand the veneer gable ends and larger flat panels with 150 to 240 grit paper.
 Don’t over sand the surface, it is either a veneer or an already sealed piece of wood.
 Try to evenly dull the gloss across the surface, insuring the primer has a good surface to attach to.

 - fill holes and cracks that will become very evident if painting the kitchen white or off white.
 You will do another round of crack filling and hole filling after the application of the primer.

 - only use DAP or caulking when wood filler will not work.
-Always use a spackle or wood filler (such as dyna patch pro) when possible because they are sandable and will create a smoother finish.
+Always use a spackle or wood filler (such as Dyna patch pro) when possible because they are sandable and will create a smoother finish.
 Caulking is not sandable.
 Latex caulking is good to use on top of lacquer but not below it and therefore should only be applied after you have sprayed.
 One place i like to use latex caulking is in corners where cabinet facing and drywall meet.
 I apply the latex caulking right before i pull back the tape for a nice clean edge.

 tape out the carcasses

-- if using a darker colour the inner corners of the carcass must be detailed closely – use 8 pieces of tape to detail out the inner corners of the carcass <need picture>. if there is a lot of contrast between the new colour of the kitchen and the inside colour of cabinets then extra special attention must be paid to taping up the corners.
+- if using a darker colour the inner corners of the carcass must be detailed closely – use 8 pieces of tape to detail out the inner corners of the carcass <need picture>. if there is a lot of contrast between the new color of the kitchen and the inside colour of the cabinets then extra special attention must be paid to taping up the corners.